tmorrell/cheminv/README.md

 - Create a MySQL database. (mysql -p -e create database cheminv)
 - Import `cheminv.sql` database structure to your MySQL-database. (mysql -p cheminv < cheminv.sql)
 - Make sure you can access the database (mysql -p grant alter,create,delete,drop,insert,update,select,index ON cheminv.* TO 'cheminvuser'@'localhost' IDENTIFIED BY 'password';)
-- Insert your MySQL data in the configuration file, `include/mysql_connect.php`.
+- Insert your MySQL data in the configuration files, `include/mysql_connect.php` and 'include/login/config.php'.
 - **You are now set to go!** The default username and password should automatically be entered.

+- You'll want to edit locations to match your lab setup.
+The easiest way in to install mysql-workbench and edit table data.
+Select cheminv and the category_head or category_sub tables

 ### Requirements